Dr. Melodie Lemay-Gaulin, D.Psy, C.Psych

 As a clinical psychologist, I bring both professional expertise and personal understanding to my work with adults and couples.
 I hold a Bachelor's degree in Psychology from McGill University, a certificate in Human Sexuality and Intervention, and a Doctorate in Clinical Psychology from Université de Montréal, with specialized training in sex and couple therapy from the MUHC in Montreal.

-I also work with Remedy Centre, offering psychedelic-assisted psychotherapy through Health Canada's special access program.
+I also work with Remedy, offering psychedelic-assisted psychotherapy.